 Tuition & Aid

-Tuition for the MSM is $30,000.
-Courses can be taken on a per course basis at $4,000 per course.
-Mandatory technology, wellness and internship fees totaling $2,350 will also be charged.
+Tuition and fees for the 2022-23 academic year was $31,050.
 Students pursuing the 3+1 option will be charged standard undergraduate tuition and fees for all four years, allowing them to earn both a bachelor’s and a master’s for the price of a bachelor’s degree.

-Students interested in financial aid should submit a Free Application for Federal Student Aid (FAFSA).
-Limited institutional financial aid is available for this program.
+Students interested in financial aid should submit a Free Application for Federal Student Aid (FAFSA) prior to the application deadline.
+Institutional financial aid is available for this program.